 More than 8,500* young people in Northern Ireland currently take on an unpaid caring role, impacting on their education, well-being and career.

-We feel it is important that young and young adult carers studying at SERC are supported throughout their course.
-We understand that students who are carers face many barriers to full engagement in college life and learning and we want to help them overcome these to achieve their best result from their time with us.
+We feel it is important that student carers studying at SERC are supported throughout their course.
+We understand that student carers who are carers face many barriers to full engagement in college life and learning and we want to help them overcome these to achieve their best result from their time with us.

-We have a dedicated team to offer help and advice and students can also approach the class rep or Student Union officers.
+We have a dedicated team to offer help and advice.
+Students can request support through the online application form or by contacting email@example.com.
 This support is available to carers of all ages.